Woman Convicted of Stealing Car With Infant Inside in Van Nuys

 Authorities did not release details on how she was found.

-Investigators previously alleged De La Torre had a lengthy criminal history that included grand theft auto, identity theft a drug crimes.
+Investigators previously alleged De La Torre had a lengthy criminal history that included grand theft auto, identity theft and drug crimes.

 She is expected to be sentenced on July 3 and faces four years in state prison, prosecutors said.